tinko26/ao/docs/api/src/ao_sys/ao_lock.h.md

 # Notes

 This module defines a mechanism for critical sections, that are required by the kernel in order to protect its resources from concurrent accesses.
 Since kernel-level critical sections utilize hardware features, this module is abstract.
-Therefore, an implementation must be provided by a port package.
+Therefore, an implementation must be provided by a port.

 ## Porting